How Clinical Labs, Phlebotomists, and Urgent Care Centers Support Healthcare

 - Payers: institutions that pay providers for healthcare services, which includes insurance carriers, private employers, the government, and also individuals

-- Vendors: corporations that sell medical devices, pharmaceutical products, services and solutions to providers
+- Vendors: corporations that sell medical devices, pharmaceutical products, services, and solutions to providers

 As Vellanki says, these four groups are the tent poles that define the healthcare industry, but there are other important constituents as well.
-So what impact do other important players, such as clinical labs, phlebotomists and urgent care centers have on healthcare?
+So what impact do other important players, such as clinical labs, phlebotomists, and urgent care centers have on healthcare?

 Clinical labs have been impacted in a variety of ways over the past couple of years.
 Reimbursement changes have been drastically cut due to the implementation of the Protecting Access to Medicare Act of 2014 (PAMA), which affects all labs in different ways.

 In a 2019 article by Kathleen Swanson, she mentions that the US healthcare system is switching from sick care to well care by providing meaningful interpretation of the clinical laboratory data.
-The COVID-19 pandemic has thrown a wrench in that transition, but also may have expedited the process as people are more interested and aware of clinical testing.
+The COVID-19 pandemic has thrown a wrench in that transition, but also may have expedited the process as people are more interested in and aware of clinical testing.
 With this increased emphasis on testing and getting results, clinical labs can help “optimize the diagnosis, treatment, and monitoring of patients while improving outcomes” according to Swanson.

-For the past year and a half, the lab world has been laser focused on COVID and how they can offer tests to patients.
+For the past year and a half, the lab world has been laser-focused on COVID and how they can offer tests to patients.
 By shifting their focus to COVID tests, these labs could cater to the “worried well” and offer diagnostic testing to show if a patient had COVID-19.
 Given the severity of the pandemic and how the disease is contracted, whenever someone had a scratch in their throat they may have been worried about having COVID and wanted to get tested.
 Now that the pandemic seems to be under control and the world is returning to some sense of normalcy, clinical labs can get back to their normal business and offer more regular tests and panels.

-Clinical labs may have the intellectual property to test for certain diseases or ailments, but without access to the specimens that is all they have.
+Clinical labs may have the intellectual property to test for certain diseases or ailments but without access to the specimens that is all they have.
 In order to collect the necessary specimens for testing, labs rely on phlebotomists.